brycedrennan/imaginAIry/README.md

 ## ChangeLog

+- feature: 🎉🎉 Make large images while retaining composition.
+Try `imagine "a flower" -w 1920 -h 1080 --upscale`
-- perf: tiled encoding of images (removes memory bottleneck)
+- perf: sliced encoding of images to latents (removes memory bottleneck)
 - perf: use Silu for performance improvement over nonlinearity
 - perf: `xformers` added as a dependency for linux and windows.
 Gives a nice speed boost.
 - perf: sliced attention now runs on MacOS.
 A typo prevented that from happening previously.